chrisgrieser/pdf-annotation-extractor-alfred/README.md

 Highlights, Underlines and Strikethroughs are extracted as blockquotes when the have no comments, and as annotated quote when they have a comment.
 Highlights and Underlines are extracted in visually the same way, while Strikethroughs are extracted as Markdown Strikethroughs.

 ### Automatic Page Number Identification
 Instead of the PDF page numbers, this workflow retrieves information on the *real* page numbers from the BibTeX library and inserts them.
-If there is no page data in the BibTex entry (e.g. monographies), you are prompted to enter the page number manually.
+If there is no page data in the BibTeX entry (e.g., monographies), you are prompted to enter the page number manually.
 - In that case, enter the __real page number__ of your __first PDF page__. *Example: if the first PDF page represents the page number 104, you have to enter `104`.*
 - In case there is content before the actual text (e.g. a foreword or Table of Contents), the real page number `1` often occurs later in the PDF.
 In that case, you must enter a __negative page number__, reflecting the true page number the first PDF would have. *Example: Your PDF is a book which has a foreword, and uses roman numbers for it; real page number 1 is PDF page number 12.
 If you continued the numbering backwards, the first PDF page would have page number `-10`.
 So you enter the value `-10` when prompted for a page number.*